jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 ## The Versioning Problem

 There are many ways to make a mess of RESTful APIs.
 Versioning is just one way.
-Rather than iterating through the problems in ad hoc solutions, we’ll iterate through the general problems.
+Rather than iterating through the problems inside ad hoc solutions, we’ll iterate through the general problems.

 ### Why version?